-- The outlook is worse for the 10 to 30 percent of patients whose cancer has spread throughout their brain and entire spine at the time they are diagnosed.
+- The outlook is worse for the 10 to 30% of patients whose cancer has spread throughout their brain and entire spine at the time they are diagnosed.

 - PNETs spread more quickly and respond less well to treatment than tumors in the cerebellum.
 Children with PNETs have a five-year survival rate of less than 20%.

 Improved surgical methods often make it possible for our neurosurgeons to remove most of a tumor.
-This is very helpful to post-surgery treatment.
+This is very helpful for post-surgery treatment.

 Post-surgical treatment for malignant (cancerous) gliomas and high-risk medulloblastomas usually includes targeted radiation therapy and systemic chemotherapy, which travels throughout the entire body.

 However, some of the newer therapies being studied limit chemotherapy to the central nervous system.
-For example, after they remove the tumor, neurosurgeons implant gliadel wafers that contain the chemotherapy drug Carmustine (BCNU) where the tumor used to be.
+For example, after removing the tumor, neurosurgeons implant gliadel wafers, which contain the chemotherapy drug Carmustine (BCNU), where the tumor used to be.